moji2002/animated-clock/README.md

-## Simple animated clock with react that I build in my spare time
+Simple animated clock with react that I build in my spare time clock.webm